in

 A 4-foot by 6-foot or a 5-foot by 8-foot area rug fits the bottom two-thirds of the bed.

 Small Room Rug Tips– Smaller rooms limit the options, leaving you with needing a relatively smaller rug.
-If you can select one the is a little undersized it can leave more of the flooring exposed, which can make the room appear a little bit more spacious.
+If you can select one that is a little undersized it can leave more of the flooring exposed, which can make the room appear a little bit more spacious.

 Area Rugs for Medium Room Sizes

-The best layout for a medium sized room with a queen sized bed is a 6′ x 9′ with the rug laid out in front on the bed stands and reaching past the foot of the bed.
+The best layout for a medium-sized room with a queen-sized bed is a 6′ x 9′ with the rug laid out in front on the bed stands and reaching past the foot of the bed.

 Area Rug Sizes for a Large Bedroom